codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-oauth2.md

 toc: true
 ---

-CSDP (Codefresh Software Development Platform) natively supports login using GitHub, Bitbucket and GitLab using the OpenID Connect (OAUTH 2.0) protocol.
-You can add new SSO integrations based on OAUTH 2.0 as part of the CSDP Enterprise plan.
+Codefresh natively supports login using GitHub, Bitbucket and GitLab using the OpenID Connect (OAUTH 2.0) protocol.
+You can add new SSO integrations based on OAUTH 2.0 as part of the Codefresh Enterprise plan.

 ### Prerequisites

-To successfully add an identity provider in CSDP, you must configure settings both for the identity provider and in CSDP.
+To successfully add an identity provider in Codefresh, you must configure settings both for the identity provider and in Codefresh.
 You need to:

 1. Configure your identity provider to provide SSO services to Codefresh.
 The configuration differs per identity provider.